 For some, the living room is a place to host guests and entertain.
 For others, it’s more like a private retreat from the troubles of the world.
 But no matter how you use your living room, you’ll have to find some way to cover your windows to accommodate your lifestyle and needs.
-Window treatments provide privacy, control light, and even insulate against heat and cold.
-The right set of blinds, shades, shutters, or drapery can help you achieve the proper atmosphere for resting and relaxing or socializing and entertaining—or all of the above.
+Blinds and shades provide privacy, control light, and even insulate against heat and cold.
+The right set of blinds, shades, shutters, or drapery in your living room can help you achieve the proper atmosphere for resting and relaxing or socializing and entertaining—or all of the above.

 Cellular Shades—Elegant Beauty

 There are many reasons why cellular shades are some of the most popular shades in the world.
 The first is looks—a cellular shade has an elegant beauty that is unmatched.
 Another reason is functionality: a cellular shade is easy to raise, lower, and adjust and is available with UltraLite cordless lift or motorized lift.
 And cellular shades are outstanding insulators.
 The honeycomb-shaped cells that comprise a cellular shade trap air and protect against heat, cold, and even sound.

 Cellular shades are available in a range of light-control and privacy levels.
 A sheer fabric will allow an outstanding view to the outdoors.
 But cellular shades are also available in blackout fabrics—perfect for living rooms that serve as home theaters or places for playing video games.

 For bold lines and filtered light, layered shades are a great option for living room windows.
 Layered shades—sometimes called zebra shades—use alternating translucent and opaque stripes that can be adjusted to block the light.
 They have a modern look that fits well with minimalist décor and can create a bold statement.
 These aren’t the shades you’d choose if you were looking to completely darken a room, but they’re an excellent choice for most living rooms where filtered light and a fresh style are the top goals.